danny8376/rubygems-mirror-lite/README.md

 (There are some arguments for the rubygems-pull.rb script, you can get more details in the header comments of that file.)

-BTW, the size of full mirror of rubygems is about 150GB.
+BTW, the size of full mirror of rubygems.org is about 150GB.

 ---